Mindgrub/Swash/README.md

 Just copy-paste the output into your project.
 You'll probably still need to doctor the case names a bit.

 #### Debug Crashing
-If your custom font fails to initialize, `assertionFailure()` is called.
-This will crash debug builds with the default `None` compiler optimization set.
+If your custom font fails to initialize, [`assertionFailure(_:file:line:)`](https://developer.apple.com/documentation/swift/1539616-assertionfailure) is called.
+This will crash debug builds with the default `-Onone` compiler optimization set.
 This is to help identify failed font initializations which can otherwise be hard to catch. **Release builds with higher optimization levels will NOT crash**, so you don't have to worry about your app crashing in production over a silly font.

 ## License